Driving improved service delivery through early detection and novel CRM interventions

 Optimising nutrition and preventing harm in weight-loss interventions

-Frank Arsenyadis, Post-doctoral Obesity/Diabetes Researcher & Dietitian, Leicester Diabetes Centre, University of Leicester and University Hospitals Leicester NHS Trust
+Frank Arsenyadis, Obesity/Diabetes Researcher & Dietitian, Leicester Diabetes Centre, University of Leicester and University Hospitals Leicester NHS Trust

 |